 Get Your Scuba (or Snorkel) On

 Booderee is renowned for its stunningly clear waters.
-Combine this with a healthy collection of rocky shorelines and reefs, and the fact that Jervis Bay is also a Marine Park with lots of protected areas and sanctuary zones, and you’ve got yourself world class diving and snorkelling
+Combine this with a healthy collection of rocky shorelines and reefs, and the fact that Jervis Bay is also a marine park with lots of protected areas and sanctuary zones, and you’ve got yourself world-class diving and snorkelling.

-Scottish Rocks, Murrays Beach and Green Patch are some prime locations for scuba and snorkelling.
+Scottish Rocks, Murrays Beach, and Green Patch are some prime locations for scuba and snorkelling.
 Just make sure to pack the winter wettie!

 Explore by Boat

-While we’re on marine activities, definitely consider exploring the park via boat to access some harder to reach places.
+While we’re on marine activities, definitely consider exploring the park via boat to access some harder-to-reach places.

 Continue south and you’ll be able to access Steamers Beach and Kittys Beach – generally only accessible on foot.
 These remote locations are perfect for an isolated picnic lunch and bush walk.